streaksu/slibc/PORTING.md

 - A `sys` directory under `source/ports/X-Y/sys`, which will be installed verbatim with the final instalation under `sys`, containing:
     - The definition of the `errnoval.h`, `fcntlval.h`, `timeval.h`, `statval.h`
-    `signalval.h`, `termiosval.h`, and `ioctlval.h` headers, which define values
+    `signalval.h`, `termiosval.h`, `timesval.h` and `ioctlval.h` headers, which
-    taken by several functions that are by nature OS dependent.
+    define values taken by several functions that are by nature OS dependent.
     - The `types` header, since the types and values are part of the OS ABI.
     - Any desired optional headers. for optional declarations or values.